mikeli94cn/java/ocp/object_oriented/Enum.md

 ---

-If you want, I can show a **safe utility method** that avoids crashes when converting strings to enums.

----

 In Java, an **`enum` (enumeration)** is a special type used to represent a **fixed set of constant values** in a clean and type-safe way.